chris-clement/Makers-Goals/Week_1.md

 ### Friday 19th November

-- Attend Retro Workshop
+- Attend Retro Workshop :white_check_mark:

+Feedback: Retro is a retrospective look at how you tackled a challenge/project.
+Good to debrief on how we have tackled the Boris Bike challenge so far.

-- Get through 4 Boris Bike Challenges
+- Get through 4 Boris Bike Challenges :white_check_mark:

-Stretch target given the increasing level of difficulty
+Stretch target given the increasing level of difficulty.

+Feedback: Managed to finish challenge 19 of the Boris Bike challenge.
+Looking at the code I am pleased with how far we got.

-- Be able to explain encapsulation and SRP
+- Be able to explain encapsulation and SRP :white_check_mark:

+Feedback: Encapsulation: Bundling data and methods within one unit i.e. a Class.
+SRP: Single responsibility principle.
+Each method should be responsible for one thing only, this makes it clearer and good practice to seperate the responsibilities.